-Communication in the modern era is basically divided into 2 categories, which are the spoken and written words.
+Communication in the modern era is basically divided into 2 categories, which are spoken and written words.
 There are different situations where these two different forms of communication are used.
-And in some cultures there is a preference to using voice, rather than text, as a way of communicating.
+And in some cultures, there is a preference for using voice, rather than text, as a way of communicating.

 A successful business wishing to engage in trade with a foreign nation through localization will need to know what the best communication tool should be used.
 In the Middle East, agreements reached using the spoken word can be legally binding.
 An individual’s word is connected to his or her honour, which means reaching agreements verbally is fundamental and important.